Symmetric Informationally Complete Measurements Identify the Irreducible Difference between Classical and Quantum Systems

 We are now poised to prove: \begin{theorem} Let $\Phi$ be the column-quasistochastic matrix associated with an arbitrary reference process.
 Then for any unitarily invariant norm $\norm{\cdot}$,

-with equality iff the MIC and post-measurement states are SICs. \end{theorem} \begin{proof} By Corollary 3.5.9 in \cite{Horn:1994}, every unitarily invariant norm is monotone with respect to the partial order on matrices induced by weak majorization of the vector of singular values. $I-\Phi$ is singular with exactly one eigenvalue equal to zero, so one of its singular values is zero as well.
+with equality iff the MIC and post-measurement states are the same SIC. \end{theorem} \begin{proof} By Corollary 3.5.9 in \cite{Horn:1994}, every unitarily invariant norm is monotone with respect to the partial order on matrices induced by weak majorization of the vector of singular values. $I-\Phi$ is singular with exactly one eigenvalue equal to zero, so one of its singular values is zero as well.
 Then

 if

 We have